qbituniverse/plainkube.dev/pages/start-thinking-containers.md

 ## Where to start with containerisation?

-Any new piece of software should by default enter containerised format.
-Lift and shift of existing software that's not containerised is also possible - just keep reading...
+Any new piece of software should by default enter containerised format. `Lift and shift` of existing, non-containerised, software is also possible - just keep reading...

 The chances are that whatever you are trying to containerise has already been containerised.
 Simply search the official [DockerHub](https://hub.docker.com/) for the piece of software you are after.
 [Docker's layered architecture](https://docs.docker.com/storage/storagedriver/#images-and-layers) allows you to build on top of other `Base Images`.
 In other words, extend Base Images to fit your requirement, which is also referred to as [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build).

 > Using `Base Images` speeds up your development process as you don't have to `reinvent the wheel` allowing you to focus on your requirement and implementation.

-## What is actually containerised?
+## What is containerised?

 Pretty much all of the most common programming languages and frameworks already offer `Build and Runtime Images`: [.NET Core](https://hub.docker.com/_/microsoft-dotnet-core), [.NET](https://hub.docker.com/_/microsoft-dotnet), [Node](https://hub.docker.com/_/node), [OpenJDK](https://hub.docker.com/_/openjdk), [Python](https://hub.docker.com/_/python), [Go](https://hub.docker.com/_/golang), [Ruby](https://hub.docker.com/_/ruby), [PHP](https://hub.docker.com/_/php).